taladar/sl-map-tools/README.md

-By default missing map tiles (as in map tiles where no regions exist in that area) will appear as black while missing regions inside lower detail map tiles are shown in a water-like color by Linden Lab.
+By default missing map tiles (as in map tiles where no regions exist in that area) will appear as black while missing regions inside lower detail map tiles are shown in a water-like color (#19485a and sometimes close ones due to JPEG compression) by Linden Lab.

 It is possible to change the fill color for missing map tiles with the --missing-map-tile-color option.